 Note: If you want to access Metafields through the Shopify API, enable the “Storefront” checkbox for each Metafield you want to use.

-Now, Where can you use the Created Metaobjects?
+Now, where can you use the Created Metaobjects?

 The primary purpose of creating a Metafield in Shopify is to store additional information for various Shopify objects, such as: